 Welcome to the World of Bilberry Woods!

-Then of course there is a whole bunch of Pedro’s cousins living in the area and if you are lucky enough you might come across Onni the Polar Bear or one of his family members, but they are very private so there is no guarantee to see them.
-But what you are guaranteed to see is the sky full of magical Northern Lights that sweep across the indigo sky at night, creating most magnificent displays of colour.
+You might also see some of the Onni the Polar Bear’s family members and you are most likely to see the sky full of magical Northern Lights that sweep across the indigo sky at night, creating most magnificent displays of colour.

 Bilberry Woods inhabitants love their woods and everything and anything that lives in there.
 Sometimes they argue and most certainly gossip, but whenever there is a great need they always pull together and after all they all just love a simple life with plenty of food and drink and good company.